 - Students will respond to ideas around responsive mobile enviroments and the studio theme with a series of rapidly assembled prototypes as conceptual explorations and thought-exercises;

 - Students will research and documented a questions, ideas and topics of personal interest in responsive mobile environments and related to the theme.

-- Concepts: an introduction to concepts and considerations surrounding the Internet of things through readings, lectures, and in-class discussion
+- Concepts: an introduction to concepts and considerations surrounding the responsive objects and spaces through readings, lectures, and in-class discussion

 - Skills: labs will develop students skills in preparing responsive mobile environments and cover hardware, software, electronics and other lab skills.

-- Applied Critique: Concepts and Skills will be applied in short and focused weekly projects which will then be critically examined through group critique.
+- Applied Critique: Concepts and Skills will be applied in short and focused creative projects which will then be critically examined through group critique.